La Trobe’s new $100 million Student Accommodation Project is the largest investment for a single project in the

 - The Student Accommodation Project is a mass engineered timber construction project that will utilise Cross Laminated Timber (CLT) – a new, sustainable and renewable construction technology.

-- The unique, arc-shaped buildings have been designed to respond to the existing environment at the campus, with most of the existing trees being preserved in the placement and shape of the buildings.
+- The unique, arc-shaped buildings were designed to respond to the existing environment at the campus, with most of the existing trees being preserved in the placement and shape of the buildings.

 - 5 Star Green Star Design & As Built v1.2 certified rating.

 - Accelerated construction techniques such as pod bathrooms, prefabricated concrete and Cross Laminated Timber will fast-track construction and minimise impact and noise on site.